nuuuwan/news_lk3_data/README.md

 Accordingly, he has been remanded until January 23 on the orders of Narammala Magistrate’s Court.

-The lorry driver, 40, was killed on Thursday night (Jan.18) after a police officer ‘accidentally’ discharged his firearm during a vehicle inspection.
+The lorry driver, 40, was killed on Thursday night (Jan.18) after a police officer clad in civvies ‘accidentally’ discharged his firearm during a vehicle inspection.
 He was identified as a resident of Alawita area.

 ...